evz/munged-divvy-trips/README.md

 7. A GZipped CSV file with the raw trip data in it.

 8. A GZipped CSV file that has the cleaned up trip data in it.

+9. A CSV file containing a distance matrix between all stations (from @tothebeat)

+10. A CSV file containing a first stab at joining the trips table to the distance matrix